-- Spacious classrooms
+- > Spacious classrooms

-- Latest in technology
+- ➤ Latest in technology

-- Modern furnishings and equipment
+- > Modern furnishings and equipment

 - Science classroom and lab

 - ➤ Full gym

-- Lunchroom and kitchen
+- > Lunchroom and kitchen

-- Computers networked, Internet.
+- ➤ Computers networked, Internet

-- Classroom accessories essential to meet all curriculum requirements
+- ➤ Classroom accessories are essential to meet all curriculum requirements

-- Outdoor facilities include a playground and soccer field
+- > Outdoor facilities include a playground and soccer field

 St. John is a contiguous part of a system of approximately 2,000 national and international Lutheran schools.
 Our school is nationally accredited and meets criteria set forth in standards established by the education department of The Lutheran Church - Missouri Synod.
 The school received its first accreditation in 1995 and was reaccredited in 2002, 2011, 2016 and 2021.
-The accreditation represents a collection of the highest standards of education.
+Accreditation represents a collection of the highest standards of education.
 Integrated into these standards is the Christian faith.
 Every five years accreditation will be reviewed.
-Accreditation recognizes strengths and areas that are in need of improvement with recognition through certification.
+Accreditation recognizes strengths and areas that need improvement with recognition through certification.
 Recommendation for improvements is a part of the certification process as St. John continues to focus on current and best practices.
+A site team will visit and review our self-study as part of the five year re accreditation process.

-Academically, St. John is continually striving to give its students the highest quality education.
-Many of its students rank highly on state and national tests and have successfully completed high school, college, graduate school and other educational programs.
+Academically, St. John is continually striving to give our students the highest quality education.
+Many of our students rank highly on state and national tests and have successfully completed high school, college, graduate school and other educational programs.
 Frequently our students and former students achieve scholastic, athletic and professional recognition.
 The curriculum at St. John reflects the requirements of the State of New York.
 Educational materials are reviewed annually and updated regularly.

-The faculty has all received bachelor's degrees in education with most of them earning a master's degree.
+The faculty has all received bachelor's degrees in education with most of them earning a master's degree and state certification.
 Of highest priority in Lutheran Schools is teaching the Christian faith.
 Many of our teachers graduated from Lutheran Church - Missouri Synod colleges and exceeded the standards set for public education by adding religion courses necessary to teach the faith.
 Teachers are encouraged to continue their education through conferences, workshops, seminars, and continuing education classes.

 Kindergarten - 5th grade classrooms are primarily self-contained.
 Teachers assess students on a regular basis to differentiate instruction to support and enrich learning for their students.
 Departmentalization is included in the curriculum of Grades 6-8.
 These arrangements allow for the child to interact with several teachers.
 Students in Grades 6, 7 and 8 take Spanish as their foreign language.
 A Spanish Proficiency exam is given to graduating 8th grade students to determine high school placement.
 Advanced 8th grade math students receive instruction in Algebra I, a high school course.
-All 8th graders receive instruction in Living Environments, a high school regent's course.
+All 8th graders receive instruction in

+Living Environments, a high school regent's course.